HermanLin/A-Star-Search_15-puzzle/README.md

 adjacent to the blank position.
 Given a start board configuration and a goal board configuration, find a sequence of moves to reach the goal configuration from the start configuration.
 The goal is to find a solution with minimum number of moves.
-To solve the puzzle problem, you can define eight virtual moves for the blank position:
+To solve the puzzle problem, we define eight virtual moves for the blank position:
 1. Left
 2. Up-left
 3. Up